On self-similarity of $p$-adic analytic pro-$p$ groups of small dimension: Introduction

 In \cite{GSKpsdimJGT}, Gonz\'alez-S\'anchez and Klopsch proved that any torsion-free $p$-adic analytic pro-$p$ group $G$ of dimension $\mr{dim}(G)<p$ is saturable, and that such groups correspond bijectively to residually nilpotent $\bb{Z}_p$-Lie lattices.
 Using this fact and the above proposition, it is possible to classify such groups and give their self-similarity properties, provided that one is able to do so for the corresponding Lie lattices, an easier task due to their linear nature.
 With this in mind, we prove a sequence of theorems on $\bb{Z}_p$-Lie lattices for $p$ odd.
-First of all, we give an explicit classification up to isomorphism of 3-dimensional \textit{unsolvable} Lie lattices $L$ over $\bb{Z}_p$ ({Theorem \ref{tsoluns}}), complementing the classification of 3-dimensional solvable Lie lattices provided in \cite{GSKpsdimJGT}.
+First of all, we give an explicit classification up to isomorphism of 3-dimensional unsolvable Lie lattices $L$ over $\bb{Z}_p$ ({Theorem \ref{tsoluns}}), complementing the classification of 3-dimensional solvable Lie lattices provided in \cite{GSKpsdimJGT}.
 The same theorem determines exactly which unsolvable Lie lattices are self-similar of index $p$.
-Next, we establish that, if $L\otimes_{\bb{Z}_p}\bb{Q}_p\simeq sl_2(\bb{Q}_p)$ then $L$ is self-similar of some index $p^k$, and we give estimates for the {self-similarity index} of $L$, namely, for the least value of such $p^k$ ({Theorem \ref{tssindeta0}}); moreover, we prove the self-similarity of some notable subalgebras of $sl_2(\bb{Z}_p)$ ({Theorem \ref{tsl2}}).
-From the other side, we establish that, if $L\otimes_{\bb{Z}_p}\bb{Q}_p\simeq sl_1(\bb{D}_p)$ then $L$ is not self-similar of index $p$ ({Theorem \ref{tsl1tnss}}).
+Next, we establish that, if $L\otimes_{\bb{Z}_p}\bb{Q}_p\simeq sl_2(\bb{Q}_p)$ then $L$ is self-similar of some index $p^k$, and we give estimates for the {self-similarity index} of $L$ ({Theorem \ref{tssindeta0}}); moreover, we prove the self-similarity of some notable subalgebras of $sl_2(\bb{Z}_p)$ ({Theorem \ref{tsl2}}).
+On the other hand, let $\bb{D}_p$ be a central simple $\bb{Q}_p$-division algebra of index 2, and let $sl_1(\bb{D}_p)$ be the set of elements of reduced trace zero in $\bb{D}_p$.
+We establish that, if $L\otimes_{\bb{Z}_p}\bb{Q}_p\simeq sl_1(\bb{D}_p)$ then $L$ is not self-similar of index $p$ ({Theorem \ref{tsl1tnss}}).
 We believe that such $L$'s are not self-similar of any index (Conjecture \ref{conjsl1alg}).
-Observe that $sl_2(\bb{Q}_p)$ and $sl_1(\bb{D}_p)$ represent the two isomorphism classes of 3-dimensional unsolvable $\bb{Q}_p$-Lie algebras (for $p$ odd), where $\bb{D}_p$ is a central simple $\bb{Q}_p$-division algebra of index 2.
+Observe that $sl_2(\bb{Q}_p)$ and $sl_1(\bb{D}_p)$ represent the two isomorphism classes of 3-dimensional unsolvable $\bb{Q}_p$-Lie algebras (for $p$ odd).

 Combining Proposition \ref{pgsstlss2} with our results on Lie lattices we get the main result of the paper.

 \begin{theoremx} Let $p\ges 5$ be a prime, and fix $\rho\in\bb{Z}_p^*$ not a square modulo $p$.
 The following is a complete and irredundant list of 3-dimensional unsolvable torsion-free $p$-adic analytic pro-$p$ groups, up to isomorphism: \begin{enumerate} \item The pro-$p$ group $G_1(s_0, s_1, s_2, \vep_1, \vep_2)$, for $0 \les s_0 < s_1 < s_2$ and $\vep_1,\vep_2\in\{0,1\}$, associated with the $\bb{Z}_p$-Lie lattice presented by: